A Guide to Golf Fitness for Seniors

 The best type of strength training is closed-chain, load-bearing exercises such as squats, lunges and push-ups.
 When injury or lack of mobility restricts the participant from making big movements, however, then open-chain, seated exercises such as seated row, chest/shoulder press and leg press will also help.

-Here’s a basic set of exercises than help to promote better posture and begin the journey towards more dynamic rotation.
+Here’s a comprehensive guide to the the TPro and it's application to helping promote better posture and begin the journey towards more dynamic rotation.

 We also encourage the player to hit a few less balls and do a few more drills, thereby practicing less of the old movement and more of the new one.
 A 5-1 ball-to-drill ratio is recommended, forcing the player to stop after five shots and practice the new movement pattern, in context, right there in the practice area.